apache/paimon/docs/content/primary-key-table/sequence-rowkind.md

 {{< /tabs >}}

-The record with the largest `sequence.field` value will be the last to merge, if the values are the same, the input order will be used to determine which one is the last one.
+The record with the largest `sequence.field` value will be the last to merge, if the values are the same, the input order will be used to determine which one is the last one. `sequence.field` supports fields of all data types.

 You can define multiple fields for `sequence.field`, for example `'update_time,flag'`, multiple fields will be compared in order.